JimSeker/flutter/README.md

 ===========
 These are examples very basic examples using flutter.
 Note, I'm in the process of updating them the new versions.
 Most currently will not even compile.

-<b>bottomnavigationdemo</b> give you the basics to get the bottom navigation working.
+`bottomnavigationdemo` sets the basics to get the bottom navigation working.

 `fab_demo` is simple statefulwidget example of using a floating action button and changing text.  some attempt at changing the theme as well.